andre-st/dotfiles/GAMING.md

 	- quick response but useless so far
 	- could not write replies to info@nintendo.de (SMTP error, very generous IP block?)
 	- support ticket links in answers lead to HTTP-404-pages
-- minus-button "-" uncomfortable to reach and press
 - eshop downloads take long (3-4 hours for Gigabytes-Titles)
 - Nintendo-banned/locked Switch devices on ebay (due to hacking/rooting attempts; similar to Sony/Microsoft)